katieirenec/plans-pretest/_sources/Demographics/Survey.rst

 The next few questions are about any programming experience you might have besides CS 1315.

-.. poll:: formal_experience
+.. shortanswer:: formal_experience
-    :option_1: yes
-    :option_2: no
+    :optional:

     Have you taken a formal programming class besides CS 1315, such as AP Computer Science, CS 1301, or a bioinformatics class?
+If yes, describe the course below.
+If not, leave blank.

-.. shortanswer:: formal_desc
+.. shortanswer:: formal_experience
     :optional:

-    If yes, give the name of the course(s).

-.. poll:: formal_experience
-    :option_1: yes
-    :option_2: no

-    Have you participated in informal coding activities, such as Girls Who Code, or a research project that required coding?
+    Do you have any other coding experience such as coding activities, Girls Who Code, learning from a friend/family member, or a research project that required coding?
+If yes, describe the experience below.
+If not, leave blank.

-.. shortanswer:: informal_desc
-   :optional:

-    If yes, name the experience.

-.. poll:: formal_experience
-    :option_1: yes
-    :option_2: no

-    Have you had any other coding experience besides CS 1315 not described above, such as learning coding from a friend or family member?

-.. shortanswer:: informal_desc
-   :optional:

-    If yes, name the experience.

 You're done!